tpdorsey/tpd-blog/content/Markdown_Links_with_Template.md

 title: Markdown Links with Template
 date: 2014-07-16
-category: writing
+category: Writing
-tags: tech, tools
+tags: Tech, Tools
 summary: The Template extension for Chrome is a highly customizable utility for extracting data from a web page to the clipboard in a single action.